 You can run File>Auto Assign Seats as often as you like.
-Each new run will attempt to improve on the previous one.
 Click on the Stop button at any time during calculation to keep the best (highest scoring) plan so far.
 Select Edit>Undo to go back to the previous plan.

 Note Guests who have been locked by you will not be (re)assigned by the automatic assignment.

 In addition VIP scores are multiplied by 3.